J-R-1/J-R-1/Kaggle Kernels - Machine Learning/README.md

 ### <a id='Model_validation'>Model Validation:</a>
 ---------------------------------------------------

-In this <a href='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/exercise-model-validation.ipynb'>Kernel</a>, we use <b>model validation</b> to measure the quality of our model.
 Measuring model quality is the key to iteratively improving our models.
 In most (though not all) applications, the relevant measure of model quality is <b>predictive accuracy</b>.

-We will use <b>train_test_split</b> function from the <b>scikit-learn</b> library to break up the data into two pieces.
-We'll use some of that data as <b>training data</b> to fit the model, and we'll use the other data as <b>validation data</b> to calculate <b>'Mean_Absolute_Error'</b> which is our metric for measuring model quality.
+In this <a href='https://github.com/J-R-1/J-R-1/blob/main/Kaggle%20Kernels%20-%20Machine%20Learning/exercise-model-validation.ipynb'>Kernel</a>, We will use <b>train_test_split</b> function from the <b>scikit-learn</b> library to break up the dataset into two pieces, <b>training and validation</b> datasets.
+While <b>training data</b> is used to fit the model, we will use the <b>validation data</b> to calculate <b>'Mean_Absolute_Error'</b> which is our metric for measuring model quality.

 Splitting the dataset into <b>train and validation</b> data: